alfmep/libujson/README.md

 **-c, --compact** If the JSON value is an object or an array, print it without whitespace.

 **-t, --type=TYPE** Require the found value to be of a specific type.
-TYPE is one of the following: boolean, number, string, null, object, or array.
+TYPE can be one of the following: boolean, number, string, null, object, or array.
 If the found value is of a different type, exit with code 1.

 **-u, --unescape** If the resulting value is a JSON string, print it as an unescaped string witout enclosing double quotes.
 Note that this will make the output an invalid JSON document.